tetratelabs/istio-distro.io/content/community/event/getenvoy-deep-dive.md

   - GetEnvoy Demo
   - GetEnvoy Roadmap
   - Community Participation
-- QA
+- Q&A
 - Closing with Resource Links
 - Exit

 This event will be hosted by Tetrate's own Sean O'Dell.
-See you on 16 February.
+See you on March 16, 2021.